nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/4-upgrade-guide.md

 Before NativeScript 4.0, the root element was a `<Frame>` element which was implicitly created by NativeScript when the application started.

-With the latest changes, `<Frame>` and `<Page>` elements are longer automatically created.
+With the latest changes, `<Frame>` and `<Page>` elements are no longer automatically created.
 So, in NativeScript-Vue 2.0.0, you need to explicitly add these elements to your template.

 To keep the previous behavior of having a single root `<Frame>`, you can change your root Vue instance to have a `<Frame>` and a `<Page>` element.